hopehpc/hope-singularity/docs/building-a-container.md

 1. **Header**: The core operating system to build within the container.
 You can specify the Linux distribution, the specific version, and the packages that must be a part of the core install.
 2. **Sections**: The rest of the def file contains sections defined by a `%` character.
 All sections are optional, and a def file can contain more than one instance of a section.
 Sections that are executed at build time or that produce scripts to be executed at runtime can accept `/bin/sh` options.

+A def file can be created in any text editor, and we recommend using a `.def` extension.

 ### Header
 The header should be written at the top of the def file.
 It tells Singularity about the base operating system that should be used to build in the container, and it is composed of many keywords.